This Gym for Seniors is Changing How We Think About Fitness - Boca News

 How it All Started

-Back in the 2015, Colleen and Jaron took a trip to New Zealand that changed their lives.
+Back in 2015, Colleen and Jaron took a trip to New Zealand that changed their lives.
 The two experienced a different way of living halfway across the world.
 They saw how families worked together and the importance of community.
-The decided to create a fitness center with these virtues in mind!
+They decided to create a fitness center with these virtues in mind!

 After returning to the States, Jaron was laid off from his job.
 What started as a difficult experience turned out to be a blessing in disguise.
 Colleen quit her job a few weeks later.
 She knew she was destined for something bigger than the typical nine-to-five grind.